-The use of Battle Creek Debris Basin under the Proposed Action for a Potential Managed Aquifer Storage Pilot Study would require that up to 4 cfs, that would normally be diverted into Pleasant Grove City's secondary irrigation system, would remain in this reach of the Battle Creek channel for a distance of about 2,100 feet.
+The use of Battle Creek Debris Basin under the Proposed Action for a Potential Managed Aquifer Storage Pilot Study would require that up to four cfs, that would normally be diverted into Pleasant Grove City's secondary irrigation system, would remain in this reach of the Battle Creek channel for a distance of about 2,100 feet.
 The timing for the Block Notice 7A-2 water use would be during the irrigation season and delivered to Pleasant Grove City as described.
 Water flowing down Battle Creek that would normally be diverted into Pleasant Grove City's secondary irrigation system could instead continue to flow down the channel to the debris basin and not be diverted and used for the potential managed aquifer recharge pilot study.
 To replace Pleasant Grove City's secondary irrigation water, Block Notice 7A-2 water could be delivered through the Alpine Aqueduct and used by Pleasant Grove City.
 This water trade would be contingent upon agreements and/or contracts between Pleasant Grove City and CUWCD.

-This reach of Battle Creek often dries up or has little flow during the summer months.
-The Proposed Action to use this section of Battle Creek channel would benefit the limited aquatic resources present in the system.
+The reach of Battle Creek below the diversion can run dry at times due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.
+For these reasons, this reach lacks aquatic diversity.
+The Proposed Action to use this section of Battle Creek channel would have limited benefits, if any, to aquatic resources present along the channel.

 The Proposed Action would use a reach of the American Fork River that is approximately 3,700 feet long for a potential managed aquifer recharge pilot study.
 The section of the American Fork River would extend between the American Fork River Debris Basin to North Utah County Boulevard (SR-129).
-This reach of American Fork River often dries up during the summer months.
+This reach of American Fork River often dries up during the summer months due to hydrologic factors within its drainage basin and diversions to meet downstream irrigation demand.
+For these reasons, this reach lacks aquatic diversity.
 The use of the American Fork River channel would most likely be during the dry summer months when no water is flowing in this reach.
 However, Block Notice 7A-2 water could be delivered, when space is available, through the North Branch Pipeline to the Cedar Hills turnout and discharged into the American Fork River channel.